michael-rowe/ai-in-hpe/README.md

 - [Roadmap for the project](./roadmap.md).
 - Submit an [issue here](https://github.com/michael-rowe/ai-in-hpe/issues).
 Issues can be errors, broken links, suggestions, disagreements, and so on.
 - Follow [news updates](./blog.md) (or subscribe to the [RSS feed](./feed.xml)).
+- [Contact me](./contact.md).
+If you want to.
+No pressure.

 ---

 **Table of Contents**[^3]

+*Note that most of these pages are currently blank.
+They'll fill up over time, as I work through my notes and resources.
+This is a framework that will guide my learning and over time will become a resource for anyone.
+Right now it's nothing but a collection of links.*

 1. [Why generative AI matters](./matters.md)
 	1. [Conversational interfaces](./conversational-ui.md)
 	2. [Ubiquitous AI](./ubiquitous.md)